ausi/cq-prolyfill/docs/postcss.md

 # PostCSS plugin

-To improve the performance of the prolyfill, you can use [PostCSS](https://github.com/postcss/postcss) to prepare the stylesheet on the server side:
+To improve the performance of the prolyfill, you should use [PostCSS](https://github.com/postcss/postcss) to prepare the stylesheet on the server side:

 ```js
 var fs = require('fs');